 A question that any client I’ve ever worked with has asked me.
 The “Why me”, “What am I doing wrong?”.
 It’s true some people may never go through one.
 What’s also true is many people do go through them but they don’t want to talk about it.
 The reason you get them can be from two ways:

 2: The other way a person can get them is when they get overwhelmed by an actual threat.
-It is quite common for people who have near death experiences, they can develop panic attacks.
+It is quite common for people who have traumatic experiences or near death experiences, they can develop panic attacks.
 They have a fear that it could happen again and the body goes on alert mode, and the littlest thing can trigger a panic attack.
 For example take Henry.
 He thought he was having a heart attack when really it was his gallbladder.
 While waiting for the ambulance due to the chest pain, he had a panic attack which he thought was a heart attack.
 It took him time to realise what actually was happening and after I worked with him explaining what was happening, he never had them again. it took time.

 How to stop a panic attack?

 If a panic attack happened right now, you can take control.
 Purposefully ignore all thoughts (this is difficult I know) and focus on counting from one to four.
-Now focus on breeding “slowly in” while counting to four, then “slowly out” while counting down from four to one, while breeding through pursed lips.
-Do to five or even six on the out if you can, but you don’t have to completely empty the lungs, just till comfortable.
+Now focus on breathing “slowly in” while counting to four, then “slowly out” while counting down from four to one, while breathing through pursed lips.
+Count to five or even six on the out if you can, but you don’t have to completely empty the lungs, just till comfortable.
 This is a manual override of your respiratory system and causes a calming effect.
 Bring the air into your belly rather than chest.
 With practise you can stop a panic attack anytime or anywhere.
 This is difficult to fully explain in text, but I hope you get the idea.

 How do I stop panic attacks for long term?